 Failed dockings can be explained by protein shape specifications but also by ligand chemical structure.
-Some ligands as 11mo or 1rob are very exposed in large valleys at the protein surface, which are correctly identified by the Fpocket program as a binding pocket but the docking program could fail to place correctly the ligand on a planar surface.
-Else, the chemical nature of ligands could increase the docking process weakness: 11mo ligand is a big flexible di-saccharide and 1rob ligand is an ADN nucleoside both containing -ose residues hard to treat with the Autodock force field.
+Some ligands such as 1lmo or 1rob are very exposed in large valleys at the protein surface, which are correctly identified by the Fpocket program as a binding pocket but the docking program could fail to place correctly the ligand on a planar surface.
+Else, the chemical nature of ligands could increase the docking process weakness: 1lmo ligand is a big flexible di-saccharide and 1rob ligand is an ADN nucleoside both containing -ose residues hard to treat with the Autodock force field.

 Only for 1glq in the test set, the best energy value is given by the blind docking experiment (-3.66 kcal/mol).
-The ligand pose is neither in the crystallographic cavity neither in any pocket cavity and binds on a relative open cavity.
-However, 1glq and 1glp are two crystallographic structures of the same protein with about the same degree of resolution complexed with two similar ligands (see TABLE I).
-For all that, Fpocket is not able to find precisely the same pockets in 1glq so the boundaries are not exactly at the same place and do not allow to retrieve the experimental pose with the PS method.
+The ligand pose is neither in the crystallographic cavity nor in any pocket cavity and binds on a relative open cavity.
+However, 1glq and 1glp are two crystallographic structures of the same protein with about the same degree of resolution complexed with two similar ligands (see Table II).
+For all this reasons, Fpocket is not able to find precisely the same pockets in 1glq so the boundaries are not exactly at the same place and do not allow to retrieve the experimental pose with the PS method.
 The AC method does but the energy of binding is worse than for the pose obtained by the blind docking.
-Nevertheless, if we launch multiple blind docking experiments, this artefact binding mode should not be retrieved several times.
+Nevertheless, if we launch multiple blind docking experiments, these artefact binding modes should not be retrieved several times.
+1stp and 1srj are two crystallographic structures of the same protein (see Table II) with a large variation in resolution neatness.
+In fact, if a structure with a higher resolution than 2.0 Angstroms is available it is assumed that a structure with a lower resolution degree is a worse structure.
+In this case the two structures do not show remarkable difference of structure of the binding site.
+For the binding site in 1stp, the proteinligand complex is the well known Streptavidin/Biotin complex in which the protein have a β-barrel secondary structure.
+This complex is one of a strongest non-covalent interactions known in nature.
+It is used extensively in molecular biology as a marker.
+The ligand fits perfectly in the binding site and the interaction are stabilized through a complex network of hygrogens bonds.
+For 1stp, the experimental ligand was well replaced by the PS1 method (0.37 Angstroms) and AC method (0.55 Angstroms) with the best binding energy equal to -6.10 kcal/mol for PS1.